-- 1. Select the text to be modified.

-- 2. Invoke the command Format > Character.

-- 3. Switch to the Font tab.
+- 1. Select the text to be modified. - 2.
+Invoke the menu command Format > Character. - 3.
+In the associated dialog, switch to the Font tab (if necessary).

 Now you can set the desired typeface and font size:

 - To change the typeface, open the Typeface dropdown list box by clicking on the small arrow to its right and select the desired typeface. - The most useful font sizes are presented in the Size dropdown list box.
 You can select one of these sizes or enter a different size manually.
 Type sizes can be given with a precision of a tenth of a point thus a size such as 12.7 is allowed.